 - remind them they do not have to do any work during maternity leave

 Keeping in touch days

-KIT days help employees stay in contact with their organisation, for example by joining training sessions or team meetings.
+Keeping in touch days help employees stay in contact with their organisation, for example by joining training sessions or team meetings.

-If they're taking Shared Parental Leave
+If they're taking shared parental leave

 If they become pregnant on maternity leave

 If the employee becomes pregnant while on maternity leave, they're entitled to another 52 weeks' maternity leave.

 By law, the employee cannot start their next maternity leave until the 11th week before their baby is due.
 So if their first maternity leave ends before that point, they'll need to either:

 - return to work until at least the 11th week before the baby is due